Banff National Park Pass, the simple version.

 Only visiting Banff during June 19 to September 7, 2026?
 Admission may be free, but still budget for parking, shuttles, and bookings.

 Visiting outside those dates?
-Buy the right Parks Canada day pass or Discovery Pass before you arrive if you want to skip gate friction.
+Buy the right Parks Canada day pass or Discovery Pass before you hit the gate, visitor centre, or shuttle-day bottleneck.

 Crossing into Kananaskis?
 Treat it as a separate parking/pass check before you drive there.